Whether your ex is angry, hurt or hostile there are ways to respond and avoid getting into a fight. Whatever you do, don’t retaliate.

 The best thing to do is let it play out.
 If you have the emotional fortitude of the Dalai Lama or some other “enlightened soul” then just sit it out and let them talk, rave, cry and curse – whatever.
 Say nothing.

-Alternatively just distance yourself from the “emotions” for a while.
-Leave the room or tell him or her you’re not in position to talk and would prefer to talk about it later, then excuse yourself.
+Alternatively just distance yourself from the “emotions” for a while or leave the room.
+Make sure to tell your ex you’re not in position to talk and would prefer to talk about it later, then excuse yourself.

 Bottom line: don’t return hurt with hurt or anger with anger, it gets you nowhere really fast.

 This is probably the hardest part especially if you love your ex and are hoping to get back together at some point.
-Pretending like “nothing happened” is only postponing the problem and may get to a point where things are “beyond repair”.
+Pretending like “nothing happened” or cowardly hiding behind “no contact” is only postponing the problem; and may get to a point where things are “beyond repair”.

 So again, be the bigger person and take the bull by the horns.
 This does not mean “confront” your ex, which is most people’s mindset.
-In fact get rid of the word “confront” from your vocabulary because “confrontation” only means one thing: “there is a winner and a loser” – and in this case, the “loser” is most likely going to be you.
-You may win the “confrontation” but lose your ex – forever.
+In fact get rid of the word “confront” from your vocabulary; “confrontation” only means one thing: “there is a winner and a loser”; and in this case, the “loser” is most likely going to be you.
+You may win the “confrontation” but lose your ex, forever.

-2) Acknowledge the problem (whatever it is) as a joint problem and take responsibility for your part in making it a problem.
+- Acknowledge the problem (whatever it is) as a joint problem and take responsibility for your part in making it a problem (only your part).